Vietnam.vn - Nền tảng quảng bá Việt Nam

 This photo shows a launch of North Korea's Chollima-1 rocket, believed to be carrying a Malligyong-1 military reconnaissance satellite, from Tongchang-ri on the west coast in North Korean territory in May.
 Photo: Yonhap

-According to Japan, the announcement clearly stated three sea areas believed to be within the range of missile debris that could fall, including two areas west of the Korean peninsula and an area east of the Philippines' Luzon island.
+According to Japan, the announcement clearly stated three sea areas believed to be within the range of possible missile debris, including two areas west of the Korean peninsula and an area east of the Philippines' Luzon island.

 In response to this information, also on the morning of November 21, Japanese Prime Minister Fumio Kishida asked relevant ministries and agencies to be prepared to deal with a satellite launch from North Korea.
 Mr. Kishida said that Japan will make every effort to collect and analyze information about the launch, and will coordinate with the US and South Korea to persuade Pyongyang to cancel this plan.